JackalLabs/local-s3/README.md

 ## Limitations

 - Advanced query parameters for listing operations are not fully implemented
-- This is designed for local usage and has minimal authentication security
 - File versioning is not supported
 - Multipart uploads are not supported